HONOR-X7c-ADS

 Designer: Al Rey Rosano

 In the end, her three-month stay would go on to last for three long years.
-Quickly adapting to the country that welcomed her with open arms, it was here that Alicia found herself a new home.
+Quickly adapting to the country that welcomed her with open arms, it was here that Alicia found herself.
 Stating that while circumstances may have led her here, it was fate that ultimately made her stay.

 As a model, basically, you come, you fly, you stay for 3 months, you work, you leave, you move on to the next one.
 What had happened when I came here, I was like, “I want to stay”.
 I left, went to Thailand, and stayed there for 3 months.
 And then, I was supposed to go to China, but I told my agent, “No, I really want to go back to the Philippines”